Table of contents

 Freed from the geographic and scheduling constraints of a traditional classroom, you will have the agency to teach more courses if you’d like — in fact, many of our instructors teach at a variety of institutions nationwide.

 And with all of that time, the possibilities are endless.
-Hands-On Labs offers more than 300 experiments across nine science disciplines, and we even give you the ability to add your own lessons or customize your lab kits.
+Science Interactive offers more than 450 experiments across 11 science disciplines, and we even give you the ability to add your own lessons or customize your lab kits.
 This means anything you teach in a face-to-face classroom can be offered online through our digital lab management platform.

 You focus on teaching we’ll take care of the rest.